Mutual Information for Explainable Deep Learning of Multiscale Systems: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We developed a moment-independent global sensitivity analysis (GSA) based on differential mutual information (MI).
 Mutual Information Sensitivity Indices (MISIs) provide a model-agnostic mechanism for ranking the impact of correlated tunable control variables (CVs) on quantities of interest (QoIs).
 The high computational cost of querying physics-based models, typically a barrier to the use of such data-driven methods, is ameliorated by leveraging deep learning-based surrogate models that enable fast generation of response data.
-That makes it feasible to estimate and rank MISI effects with a large degree of confidence via easy-to-implement plug-ins.
-Although these black boxes do not generate engineering insights, MI-based GSA allows one to peek into these surrogates and make their predictions explainable.
+Although these black boxes do not generate engineering insights, our MI-based GSA allows one to interrogate surrogates and explain surrogate predictions in the context of the physics-based model to close engineering design loops.

-We combined our MI-based GSA with a recently developed Graph-Informed Neural Network (GINN) capable of handling correlated CVs, and tested the resulting approach on a multiscale model of an electrical double-layer capacitor (EDLC).
-We presented two different algorithms for estimating and ranking first-order MISIs to capture individual CV effects, and second-order MISIs to capture the effects of pairwise interactions between CVs.
+We utilized our MI-based GSA in conjunction with a recently developed Graph-Informed Neural Network (GINN) \cite{HallTaverniersEtAl:2020aa}, capable of handling correlated CVs, and tested our approach on two models of interest in energy storage including a multiscale model of an electrical double-layer capacitor.
+We presented two algorithms for estimating and ranking MISIs and, for the applications of interest, calculated first order MISIs to capture individual CV effects and second-order MISIs to capture the effects of pairwise interactions between CVs.
 We validated the first-order MISI rankings against both physics- and GINN-based QoI response surfaces.
 Finally, we closed the engineering design loop by considering the most sensitive input directions and investigating effect rankings in a reduced parameter space corresponding to large effective conductivity values.